 In Red Faction, aside from the pistol, its infamous rail driver is a sniper rifle with quite abundant ammo (it can hold eleven rounds and almost every group of mercenaries has someone with it), instantly kills whoever you hit (even the final boss if she's without her shield), and can both see and shoot through walls.

 The GoldenEye engine has some weird quirks, of which the most broken is how explosions work.
 Seemingly, rather than just assign an AoE of flat damage, the explosions are a series of concentric damage rings; trouble is, they don't all happen at once.
-Instead, the explosion is a very protracted damage source which is vastly larger than the explosion effect itself.
+Instead, the explosion is a very protracted damage source which is always at least somewhat larger than the explosion effect itself.
+Explosions in this game can last quite a long time, and any destructable object in the environment explodes, (barrels, crates, file cabinets...) and any explosion will cause any explodable object to blow up itself.
 Add to this that walls in the engine don't obstruct splash damage, that explosions are one of the most powerful damage dealers, that explosions both stunlock the player and shove them backwards, and that they kill any normal enemy who touches the blast area at all, and you have a recipe for lots of exploits and / or swearing.
 Explosives are basically unplayable in Licence To Kill mode, since they can still be fatal even when the explosion has almost entirely vanished.

 In addition, Perfect Dark's bots can't see any kind of trap, so they award the player large numbers of free kills by blundering into mines placed in plain sight.
 And the developers, having fixed none of the explosion mechanics, decided that the game really needed a rapid-fire semi-automatic grenade launcher with a fast reload.